Alan Moller: Personal life

 Moller contracted early-onset Alzheimer's disease and died of complications thereof on June 19, 2014, aged 64.
 Moller enjoyed drag racing and fast cars, baseball, travel, western art, barbecue, and blues music.
+He was a recognized photographer, traveling the Plains, American Southwest, and Rocky Mountains to shoot scenes such as wildflowers, mountain and canyon landscapes, sometimes waiting hours for the favorable light.